 This also means that they are cheaper than other forms of telescopes.

 So there you go!
-Hopefully, you learned something new today.
 Hopefully, this guide will help you to make your mind up regarding the creation of the telescope.